pavlila/lol-worlds-2025-predict/README.md

                - The raw statistics for Wins (W) and Losses (L) were removed after computing the win rate percentage (winrate%)

-  - After merging the data like the next part [Team-Match Linking Logic](#team-match-linking-logic)
+  - After merging the data as described in the next part [Team-Match Linking Logic](#team-match-linking-logic)

+    - Create difference and ratio features from the team's data, then remove the individual team columns.
+This encourages the model to learn from the differences between teams rather than individual team stats, so it does not matter which team is labeled A or B

+    - Generate mirror matches to improve generalization.
+For most of the data, it does not matter whether a team is listed first or second (this is what I aimed to achieve)

 ## Team-Match Linking Logic